bitovi/github-actions-deploy-static-site-to-aws/README.md

 As a default, the bucket name will be `${GITHUB_ORG_NAME}-${GITHUB_REPO_NAME}-${GITHUB_BRANCH_NAME}-sp`.

 But, in the case you add a Route53 domain and no CDN, the bucket name must match the FQDN defined, like `site.example.com`.
 If setting `aws_r53_root_domain_deploy`, two buckets will be created. `www.{aws_r53_domain_name}`and `{aws_r53_domain_name}`.
 Traffic from www bucket will be forwarded to the main bucket.
 Because of this reason, the length of the FQDN *MUST* be below 64 characters.
-Will try using the provided FQDN, if not, fallback to `resource-identifier.{aws_r53_domain_name}` of the compressed one.
+Will try using the provided FQDN, if none provided, fallback to `resource-identifier.{aws_r53_domain_name}` of the compressed one.
 IF it still exceeds the limit, will remove as many as needed.

 > :warning: HTTPS (TLS / SSL) will only be available if using CDN.